From A Wiki of Ice and Fire

 House Hoare of Orkmont is an extinct house of the Iron Islands.
 The Hoares were the High Kings of the Iron Islands after the Andal settlers on the islands ended the rule of House Greyiron.
 While they originally came from Orkmont, they later moved to Harrenhal in the Riverlands.

 According to semi-canon sources, their banner depicts per saltire and with two heavy silver chains crossing between a gold longship on black, a dark green pine on white, a cluster of red grapes on gold, and a black raven flying in a blue sky (clockwise).

 A kingsmoot gave House Hoare the Seastone Chair after the Greyiron line had been extinguished.
 However, instead of returning to the Old Way when all the kings were chosen in assembly, the Hoares kept the title hereditary as the Greyirons had done.
 Harrag Hoare is cited by Aeron Damphair as an example of a great king that was chosen through a kingsmoot.
 Possibly he was the one chosen after the end of the Greyiron line, but he could also have been a previous king from the same house.

 Under King Qhored Hoare the realm of the ironborn reached the peak of its expansion, and it was said that all the western coast of Westeros where the salt of the Sunset Sea could be smelled or the crashing of its waves heard were under their control.
-It is unlikely that this assertion is literal, since with all probability places like Oldtown or Lannisport have never been ruled from the Iron Islands.
-However, the ironborn still held places as distant as the Arbor.

 During the next years, the power of House Hoare would diminish and many of the conquests would be lost.
 For instance, Bear Island was lost in a wrestling match to Rodrik Stark, who gave it to the Mormonts.
 The possessions of the ironborn were reduced to the Iron Isles and the coast of the Riverlands.